miku/exploreio/README.md

 * S19: An atomic file implementation.
 * S20: The Reader interface.
 * S21: A reader that converts all unicode letter mapped to their upper case.
+* S22: A writer that discards everything that is written to it.